nouscode/nouscode/README.md

 # 💫 About Me:
 👋 Hi!
-I’m a Junior Python Developer.<br>🐍 Working with Python, Telegram bots, and web scrapers.<br>💡 Passionate about backend development and automation.<br>🚀 Always learning and open to collaboration!
+I’m a Beginner Python Developer.<br>🐍 Working with Python, Telegram bots, and web scrapers.<br>💡 Passionate about backend development and automation.<br>🚀 Always learning and open to collaboration!

 # 💻 Tech Stack: